braze-inc/braze-docs/_docs/_hidden/private_betas/dashboard_builder.md

 #### Revenue - Last Touch Attribution

 The **Revenue - Last Touch Attribution** template provides a review of revenue across campaigns, Canvases, and channels.
-It evaluates data from the last-touched message during the conversion window.
+All revenue data is attributed to the last-touched message during the conversion window.

 Touches include `Email Click`, `Content Card Click`, `In-App Message Click`, `SMS Delivery`, `WhatsApp Read`, and `Webhook Send`.